General Description and Purpose

 Military Members, Spouses, and Dependents

 To encourage members of the U.S. military to establish Virginia domicile, the one year of continuous domicile is not required for military members and for dependent spouses and children claiming domicile through the military member.
 To initiate payment of Virginia income taxes, military members should contact their military pay offices.
-The spouse of a military member may qualify for in-state tuition by establishing Virginia domicile, by claiming dependency on the military member who has established Virginia domicile, or through the military provision [Section 23-7.4(E) of the Code of Virginia].
+The spouse of a military member may qualify for in-state tuition by establishing Virginia domicile, by claiming dependency on the military member who has established Virginia domicile, or through the military provision.
 Non-resident military members may be considered for a reduced tuition rate.
 If you, your spouse, or parent is a member of the military, contact the institution you are interested in attending for more information.

 The fact that an individual is a citizen of another country does not automatically disqualify that person from establishing domicile in Virginia.
 If you are not a U.S. Citizen you will need to present your immigration documentation to the institution.
 Students unable to present valid, current INS documentation of their alien status cannot demonstrate domicile.